TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-blobinventory.md

 # Troubleshoot and resolve Blob Inventory issues

+Most users can resolve Azure Storage blob inventory issues by using the following information.

 ## **Recommended Steps**

-Most users can resolve Azure Storage blob inventory issues by using the following steps.

 ### **Blob inventory (Preview)**

-Blob inventory is supported for general purpose v2 and premium block Azure Storage blob accounts.
+Blob inventory is supported for general-purpose v2 and premium BlockBlobStorage accounts.
 Storage accounts that have hierarchal namespace enabled (ADLS Gen2) are also supported.
 During the preview, this feature is currently available in the following regions:

     France Central
     Canada Central